Remembering the Service of Sheriff Sam du Pont

 A formally trained local officer was something of a rarity at that time.
 Rookies were typically given a stick, handcuffs, badge, and gun and told to hit the road.

 Moving to the sheriff’s department in May of 1969, he became one of eight men policing the county and taking care of the other duties, such as jail and court security.
-But this deputy differed from the other men in two special ways, the Baltimore Sun noted.
+But the Baltimore Sun noted that this deputy differed from the other men in two special ways.
 “He’s the only one who works with a police dog.
-Sam, his year old station wagon, and a 4-1/2-year-old German shepherd made up the K-9 corps for the sheriff’s force.
-The other difference is that he is the only deputy who catches night shift every work day.
-Police dogs are most effective at night so the K-9 corps is on hand when it is needed most.”
+Sam, his year-old station wagon, and a 4-1/2-year-old German shepherd made up the K-9 corps for the sheriff’s force.
+The other difference is that he is the only deputy who catches the night shift every workday.
+Police dogs are most effective at night, so the K-9 corps is on hand when it is needed most.”

 Seeing firsthand the need to provide leadership and strengthen law enforcement locally, he campaigned for the top job in 1970.
-(One of the issues centered around where the sheriff was going to reside.)
-The Republican defeated former sheriff and state trooper Juicy Kaplan in an area where Democrats held a 2 to 1 majority.
+(One issue centered around where the sheriff was going to reside.)
+In an area where Democrats held a 2 to 1 majority, the Republican defeated two former sheriffs and state troopers: Juicy Kaplan (Democrat) and Thomas Mogle (independent write-in candidate).

 He implemented critically needed enhancements for county law enforcement.
-Hiring standards and training were strengthened, as he wrangled a pay raise of from $600 to $1,400 for the men, with a salary topping out at $8,300.
-Circuit Court Judge J. Albert Rooney, noted that relation with the court had improved markedly, remarking that the officers that came before the bench were better qualified and more prepared.
-Staffing was increased and improvements were made in the 19th century jail.
+He strengthened hiring standards and training as he negotiated a pay raise of $600 to $1,400 for the men, with a salary topping out at $8,300.
+Circuit Court Judge J. Albert Rooney noted that relations with the court had improved markedly, remarking that the officers who came before the bench were better qualified and more prepared.
+Staffing was increased, and improvements were made in the 19th-century jail.

-Instead he preferred to be a public servant, getting his start pulling lonely graveyard shift with his K-9 partner.
-As the lights when down in Cecil County, they started their workday, prowling the outlying country roads, from Bald Friar and the Lancaster County Line to Crystal Beach and the Sassafras River, while searching for trouble.
-Along the way he worked his way up to the top cop’s job.
+Instead, he preferred to be a public servant, getting his start pulling lonely graveyard shifts with his K-9 partner.
+As the lights went down in Cecil County, they started their workday, prowling the outlying country roads, from Bald Friar and the Lancaster County Line to Crystal Beach and the Sassafras River, while searching for trouble.
+Along the way, he worked his way up to the top cop’s job.

-He was directly responsible for bringing county policing into the modern era as he professionalized the work.
+Sheriff Sam du Pont was responsible for bringing county policing into the modern era as he professionalized the work.

 A gentleman sheriff named Du Pont